Bear: Distribution and habitat

 Extant bears are found in sixty countries primarily in the Northern Hemisphere and are concentrated in Asia, North America, and Europe.
 An exception is the spectacled bear; native to South America, it inhabits the Andean region.
 The sun bear's range extends below the equator in Southeast Asia.
 The Atlas bear, a subspecies of the brown bear was distributed in North Africa from Morocco to Libya, but it became extinct around the 1870s.

-The most widespread species is the brown bear, which occurs from Western Europe eastwards through Asia to the western areas of North America (where it is called the grizzly bear).
+The most widespread species is the brown bear, which occurs from Western Europe eastwards through Asia to the western areas of North America (where the local subspecies is the grizzly bear).
 The American black bear is restricted to North America, and the polar bear is restricted to the Arctic Ocean.
 All the remaining species of bear are Asian.
 They occur in a range of habitats which include tropical lowland rainforest, both coniferous and broadleaf forests, prairies, steppes, montane grassland, alpine scree slopes, Arctic tundra and in the case of the polar bear, ice floes.
 Bears may dig their dens in hillsides or use caves, hollow logs and dense vegetation for shelter.